 Do your homework when purchasing a new HVAC system whether it is a gas furnace or air conditioner or whatever.
 The most important homework you can do is on the contractor.
 As stated above, it is very important to select a contractor that will do the job right in the first place.
 Next is equipment or brand.
-To help you selecting a good contractor and with the HVAC equipment we have some some resources for you.
+To help you select a good contractor and with the HVAC equipment, we have some resources for you.

 And you can see our Gas Furnace Reviews category for other gas furnace reviews for other brands.
 Many of our brands have consumer opinions in the comments below the technical review.
 You will find many of the reviews are negative.
 Some of the negative reviews I can read through and tell you that these people did not do their homework before purchasing their new system.